 - Click “Enroll” and complete the course.

 The USU Export Compliance Program assists University Personnel with the identification and management of research projects subject to U.S. export control laws.
-The program falls under the auspices of the Office of Research and is managed by the University’s Export Control Officer (ECO) who reports to the Vice President for Research.
+The program falls under the auspices of the Office of Research and is managed by the University’s Export Control Officer (ECO), who reports to the Vice President for Research.
+The Director of Research Integrity and Compliance currently serves as the ECO.
 The Vice President for Research has been designated as the University’s Empowered Official (EO) for export control purposes.

 The Export Control Officer (ECO) assists members of the University community to assess their export control obligations and facilitates the procurement of required export licenses.
 The ECO is responsible for the following: